bcbio/bcbio-nextgen/docs/contents/installation.rst

   classes of tools.
 Available choices are:

-  - ``protected`` Install software that requires licensing for commerical use.
+  - ``protected`` Install software that requires licensing for commercial use.
 This includes the latest versions of GATK, which need a manual download from the GATK website.
 The installer provides full directions.
   - ``data`` Data rich supplemental tools.
 A good example is